-The Indian construction industry continues to expand, this growth is sustained by India’s evolving economy, consumer spending, foreign direct investments (FDI) & higher government spending on large & mid-sized infrastructure projects.
+Foreign investment continues to move into India as major USA, European and Japanese companies eye India as a major growth country, look for this trend to continue in 2018 and beyond.
+India is now considered the # 1 growth market for construction related services followed by China the # 2 and Vietnam # 3.
+The Indian construction industry continues to expand, this growth is sustained by India’s evolving economy, consumer spending, foreign direct investments (FDI) and higher government spending on large and mid-sized infrastructure projects.
 Construction industry growth is expected to remain strong over the next three to five years, as a result of the government’s undertaking to augment India’s dilapidated infrastructure.

-Chinese & South Korean large Engineering & Construction firms continue to aggressively “chase after” & successfully win & execute large EPC projects around the world, pushing out or making life more difficult for the once “dominant” major US, Japanese & European EPC firms.
+Other potential Asian construction growth markets include, Thailand, the Philippines and Laos – all countries are demonstrating positive construction growth potential for the 2nd half of 2018 and beyond.
+Chinese and South Korean large Engineering and Construction firms continue to aggressively “chase after” and successfully win and execute large EPC projects around the world, pushing out or making life more difficult for the once “dominant” major US, Japanese and European EPC firms.

 View Details of our 2018 Global Construction Costs Yearbook

 This publication includes Cost Data for 101 Countries.
 Data Covered in this publications includes: • Labor Rates • Material Costs • Construction Practices • Square Feet/Meter Unit Costs • Engineering/Architectural Rates • Import Duties • Location Factors • Transport Costs • Exchange Rates • Local Taxes ... and much more!